thinkshout/thinkshout/blog/_posts/2017-07-06-upgrading-mailchimp-ecommerce-and-and-introduction-to-drupal-8s-event-system.md

 The event class is created with all the relevant values, then “dispatched” to any event subscribers configured to pay attention to it.
 When dispatched, the event is identified by a constant - ``CartEvents::CART_ENTITY_ADD``.
 This constant is used by event subscribers, which we’ll take a look at now.

-This is a cut-down version of an event subscriber used by our world famous MailChimp eCommerce module.
+This is a cut-down version of an event subscriber used by our [MailChimp eCommerce module](https://www.drupal.org/project/mailchimp_ecommerce).

 ```php
 /**